Program

 Post Date : 2025-03-20

 TalkTalk Korea 2024 Award-Winning Works Korean Cultural Centre India will host an exhibition of the award-winning works of “Talk Talk Korea 2024,” the world’s largest content contest titled “Talk Talk Korea, Embracing Global Emotion” at the Cultural Centre Gallery from March 20, 2025 to May 30, 2025.
 The 'Talk Talk Korea' contest, which celebrated its 11th anniversary in 2024, was organized by the Ministry of Culture, Sports and Tourism of the Republic of Korea, was the world's largest content contest with 60,000 participants from 140 countries around the world.
 The contest is divided into five categories: Promotional Video (videos expressing special skills such as Korean music, dance, and musical instruments), Art & Craft (works such as paintings, webtoons, sculptures, and calligraphy), Motion Graphics (2D and 3D animation, motion graphic technology videos), Photography (photos set in Korea), and Meme & Trend (short-form videos such as memes and challenges).
-A total of 49 award-winning works across the five categories will be showcased at the Centre’s gallery, presented through immersive installations and three-dimensional structures using display equipment and three-dimensional structures to create a multifaceted exhibition space.
+A total of 49 award-winning works across the five categories will be showcased at the Centre’s gallery, presented through immersive installations and three-dimensional structures.
 Among the winners of five categories around the world, the works of Indian winners Gahir Suchismita (1st place in the Meme & Trend category) and Bandgee Kallra (3rd place in the Photobook category) will be exhibited separately in a special space, so we ask for your interest and visit.